-The Company's capital currently consists of common shares and stock options of \$1,366,249.
-The Company's objective when managing capital is to maintain sufficient cash and cash equivalents for operating activities with profitable operations to provide returns for shareholders and benefits for other stakeholders.
+The Company's capital currently consists of common shares and contributed surplus of \$1,686,806 (2013 - \$1,366,249).
+The Company's objective when managing capital is to safeguard the entity's ability to continue as a going concern, meet financial obligations, and to have sufficient capital to archive and the development and maintenance of profitable operations to provide returns for shareholders and benefits for other stakeholders.